-Year 4 Curriculum Overview
+Year 3/4 Curriculum Overview

 |Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|

-|The Circle Of Life||The Explosive Planet||Food Glorious Food||National Treasures||Bollywood||Water, Water
+|The Circle Of Life||The Explosive Planet||Food Glorious Food||National Treasures||Incredible India||Water, Water

-The Circle Of Life
+The Circle of Life

 Food Glorious Food

 Food Glorious Food is a science-based topic that involves the discovery of why food is so important to our daily lives.

 Children investigate the different ingredients that make up a meal and consider why peoples’ tastes differ in terms of their age, culture and gender, as well as why we like the taste of some foods more than others.
 They will then study the science behind how taste, smell and appearance can affect our food choices and what happens when we eat and digest our food.
 Children gain an understanding of the digestive system and the role each organ plays within this.
 They also learn about the different types of teeth in the human body and the role they play in consuming food.